Section context

 foreign currency 10%; local currency is Bank Policy Rate + 5).

-Example three: Late submission civil penalty (Revenue Authority Act
+Example three: Late submission civil penalty (Zimbabwe Revenue

 regulations)